resonaura/foxyhome/README.md

 # foxyhome
-Firmware for smart devices in my home
+🦊 Firmware for some of my smart home devices